psiri/nixos-config/README.md

 The following steps describe how deploy secrets stored in a (separate) private repo.
 It is assumed that you have completed the [Sops-Nix Prerequisites](#sops-nix-prerequisites) and already generated your `.sops.yaml` and `secrets.yaml` files:

-5. Create a private repository to house your secrets.
+5. Create a private repository to store your secrets.
    * In my case, I created the following repo: `https://github.com/psiri/nixos-secrets`
 6. The repository needs only contain the `.sops.yaml` and `secrets.yaml` files generated in the prerequisites steps above.
    1. Move the `.sops.yaml` and (encrypted) `secrets.yaml` files into the private repo.
 The most basic repo structure may look as follows: